Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Experiments

+\textbf{Environments.} We use a simple 2D navigation task and visually rich indoor scenes.
+For 2D navigation, we use the Central Obstacle map from \citeauthor{feng2025safemultiagentnavigationguided}, with state $s = (x, y) \in \mathbb{R}^2$ and actions $a = (dx, dy) \in [-1, 1]^2$.
+The per-state risk cost

+depends on the distance $h(s)$ to the nearest obstacle boundary, with radius of influence $r$ ($r = 10$ in 2D, $r = 1$ in visual tasks), yielding higher risk near obstacles and zero risk in free space.
+The GCRL agent is trained with sparse rewards, receiving $-1$ per step.
+For visual navigation, we adopt four ReplicaCAD scenes \cite{replica19arxiv} in Habitat-Sim \cite{szot2021habitat, habitat19iccv, puig2023habitat3}.
+Agents receive first-person RGB observations, represented as $32 \times 32$ images from the four cardinal directions concatenated into a panoramic view.
+The action space matches the 2D setting, and we reuse the same critic architectures from \citeauthor{feng2025safemultiagentnavigationguided}.

-\paragraph{Defining Risk Bounds.} Since our approach relies on a user-specified risk budget, $\Delta$, we first establish a meaningful range for this parameter on a per-problem basis.
-For each instance, we solve it twice using CBS.
-First we use it to minimize total path length (yielding an upper risk bound, $\overline{\Delta}$), and then again to minimize total cumulative risk (yielding a lower risk bound, \underline{$\Delta$}).
-This defines the feasible risk interval $[\underline{\Delta}, \overline{\Delta}]$.
-We then test all methods at five distinct risk levels, corresponding to 0\%, 25\%, 50\%, 75\%, and 100\% of this interval, to simulate a range of user preferences from aggressive risk-avoidance to prioritizing shorter paths.
+\paragraph{Defining risk bounds.} Since our framework operates under a user-specified global risk budget $\Delta$, we first calibrate a meaningful range per instance to ensure consistent benchmarking.
+For each instance, we run standard CBS on the learned waypoint graph twice, once to minimize total path length yielding an upper risk bound, $\overline{\Delta}$ (the risk incurred by the shortest-path solution), and once to minimize total risk, yielding a lower risk bound, \underline{$\Delta$}.
+This defines an instance-specific interval $[\underline{\Delta}, \overline{\Delta}]$.
+We then evaluate all methods at five risk levels $(0\%, 25\%, 50\%, 75\%, \text{ and } 100\%)$ within this interval, modeling user preferences ranging from strong risk aversion to aggressive efficiency.
+This calibration is strictly for experimental rigor.
+In practice, a user could specify a single budget $\Delta$, and our framework can be applied directly without these auxiliary CBS runs.

-\paragraph{Evaluation Protocol.} We conduct experiments with both 5 and 10 agents on 50 unique problem instances with varying difficulty ranging from easy, medium to hard.
-Each trial is subject to a timeout of $60 \times N$ seconds, where $N$ is the number of agents.
-All experiments were conducted using a fixed set of random seeds for problem generation and policy evaluation to ensure reproducibility.
-The results presented in our main analysis utilize a uniform initial risk allocation.
-We include a ablation study in the Appendix \ref{sec:app_ablation} that compares the performance of this approach against other alternative strategies.
-Finally, to demonstrate practical applicability, we integrated \algname{} into the ROS2 framework \cite{ros2} and successfully deployed it to command multiple Crazyflie drones in a Gazebo simulation, qualitatively validating its ability to generate feasible, collision-free trajectories for real-world robotic systems.
-Example demonstrations can be found in the Appendix.